lightning-developer/lightning-rfc/04-onion-routing.md

 ### Requirements

 The _erring node_:
+  - SHOULD set `pad` such that the total packet size is equal to 1408.
+    - Note: the failure message before padding shouldn't exceed 292 bytes, as this is the maximum that can be passed back by older nodes.
-  - SHOULD set `pad` such that the `failure_len` plus `pad_len` is equal to 256.
+  - SHOULD set `pad` such that the total packet size is equal to 292 when its predecessor is an older node.

-    - Note: this value is 118 bytes longer than the longest currently-defined message.
+The _intermediate node_:
+  - SHOULD return only the first 292 bytes of the failure reason to older nodes not supporting the extended format.

 The _origin node_:
   - once the return message has been decrypted: